April 23, 2020

 A newly organized Drama Club began producing plays in 1931, and remained active through the early 1930s.
 In 1935, John W. Black joined the faculty to found the Department of Speech.
 Black was very interested in the theater, so the curriculum of his new department included the College's first credited classes in Play and Production.
-He reorganized the Kenyon College Dramatic Club, and the K.C.D.C., as well and the Play Production classes, performed plays in Rosse Hall, Nu Pi Kappa, Colburn Hall, the Chapel, and the Philomethsian Hall.
-According to Black, as recorded in Greenslade's history of the College, alumnus George Shaffer attended a performance in Philo during which an electrical short caused a small fire; then and there, Shaffer decided to build the Speech Building.
+He reorganized the Kenyon College Dramatic Club, and the K.C.D.C., as well and the Play Production classes, performed plays in Rosse Hall, Nu Pi Kappa, Colburn Hall, the Chapel, and the Philomathesian Hall.
+According to Black, as recorded in Greenslade's history of the College, alumnus Charles Shaffer attended a performance in Philo during which an electrical short caused a small fire; then and there, Shaffer decided to build the Speech Building.
 It opened in 1941 with a production of Shaw's Captain Brassbound's Conversion (apparently, the theatrical space in the building was first called the Hill Theater in 1953).

 World War II severely restricted all activity at the College, but several individuals continued to teach speech classes, including Helen Harrington Black, who taught and directed plays while her husband served in the armed forces.
 As the College expanded following the war, James Michael joined John Black in 1947.